julienetie/wavefront/CONTRIBUTING.md

 ## Release Strategy
 Wavefront strives to avoid breaking changes, although there is always a possibility of breaking changes occuring between consecutive major versions.
-Any breaking changes will feature work-around documentation to aid mitigation.
+Any breaking changes will feature work-around documentation to solve any migration conflicts.

 ### Patches
 - For the latest major version, we apply patches to it's latest minor version.